MHDLab-Projects/MHD-Photoionization/doc/setup_notes.md

 5. open terminal in `automation` and run `source munge.sh` (TODO: vscode task)
     TODO: Full munging untested.
 Copying from sharepoint for now.
 6. run processed munged data task in vscode
-7. Run processed munged data
 8. Drag 'Extra Input Data' folders in to repository.
 (TODO: could be done earlier)
-9. Run Final Dataset
+9. Run Final Dataset task in vscode

 Some figures have not been moved to the final data pipeline yet, and are from analysis scripts.
 These scripts are rendered to jupyter notebooks (not version controlled) in 'nb_render' folders.
-The rendering/figure generation can occur with:
+The rendering/figure generation can occur with these VS Code Tasks:

 10. Render Final Analysis Notebooks
 10. Render Expt.
 Analysis Notebooks
+10. Supplementary Dataset scripts

+Final VS Code tasks

-11. figure panels
+11. final panels

+install inkscape and pandoc and put both in system path (TODO: move earlier)

 12. render figures

 Latex documents